|Nutritional Guidelines (per serving)|

 Lightly butter the inside of a 9-inch springform cake pan.
 Line the bottom and sides of the pan with parchment paper.

 Mix the cracker crumbs with the melted butter.
 Press the crumb mixture into the base of the tin and press firmly to create an even base for your cheesecake.
 Set aside.

 Using a stand or hand electric mixer, beat together the cream cheese with the sugar.
 Add the flour and beat again.
 Reduce the speed of the mixer and add the beaten eggs; it is essential that you do not mix too quickly at this stage or there will be too much air in the cheesecake, and it will crack while cooking.

 Using a wooden spoon, stir in the eggnog and spices, then gently pour the filling into the graham cracker shell.
 Tap the pan lightly on the worktop to release any air bubbles.

-Remove the cheesecake from the oven and leave to cool on a rack for 20 minutes, then refrigerate for 2 to 3 hours, but if you can, chilling the cheesecake overnight is even better.
+Remove the cheesecake from the oven and leave to cool on a rack for 20 minutes, then refrigerate for 2 to 3 hours—chilling the cheesecake overnight is even better.